-Jonathan is the proud father of 5 children, and is married to his best friend Cassie.
-One of his greatest joys is navigating the adventure of marriage and parenting.
-Also, Jonathan really enjoys teaching people about their cell phones and tablets, and is always happy to show people how to use these tools/toys to better communicate and organize the things in their life.
+Jonathan has 5 children with his partner Cassie and enjoys navigating the adventure and challenges of parenting.
+Jonathan also really enjoys teaching people about their cell phones, tablets, and is always happy to show people how to use those tools to better communicate and organize the things in their life.

-Funeral Director, Cemetarian & Green Burial Coordinator, Bellingham Moles
+Managing Funeral Director & Green Burial Coordinator, Bayview Chapel